Rich Dahm: Awards

-He has won the Primetime Emmy Award for Outstanding Writing for a Variety Series four times for The Colbert Report in 2008, 2010, 2013, and 2014, and nominated six further times for Colbert and Da Ali G Show.
+Dahm has won six Emmy Awards: Four in the category of Outstanding Writing for a Variety Series four times for The Colbert Report in 2008, 2010, 2013, and 2014, and shared the show's awards for Outstanding Variety Series in 2013 and 2014 as co-executive producer.
+He was nominated 13 further times for writing for Colbert and Da Ali G Show.